Bargains! PROMOTIONS

 'Social Housing Homes in 25 Paintings' describes how these homes rose to prominence from the slums of the Industrial Revolution and the destruction of war-torn Britain.

-Following the wars, the Government passed various Acts aimed to improve or demolish existing homes that were unfit for habitation and build the homes that we may see today.
+Following the wars, the Government passed various Acts aimed at improving or demolishing existing homes that were unfit for habitation and building the homes that we may see today.

 This is an illustrated story of how these homes were built to meet the demand of the many millions of people who lived in them.

-The book is illustrated with original artwork that tries to evoke the relationships between the people from social housing and their homes of the day.
+The book is illustrated with original artwork that tries to evoke the relationships between the people from the social housing sector and their homes of the day.

 By: